 But anyways, so we had the soupe aux pois, the pot-en-pot; tourtière is very, very traditional in an Acadian dinner, but also at Christmas time you’ll have to have tourtière up at Christmas because it’s not Christmas without tourtière.
 And tourtière is made with pork and the different spices, like I was saying in Acadian cooking, cinnamon and cloves are very, very common in Acadian cooking, they’re the basic spice of Acadian cooking.
 You’ll put that in there with allspice and salt and pepper, and you put that in a pie, and that’s the meat pie, like a traditional Canadian meat pie they’ll call it, or tourtière.
 And then, we had fougère, which is fiddleheads, as the vegetable, and then we had the ployes, which you can’t have an Acadian dinner without ployes, and the ploye is a buckwheat pancake, which I think is probably the Acadian tortilla, to what Mexicans are you know what I mean, because it’s another source of bread.
 You can do anything with it, roll hot dogs in it, you can do anything, you know.
 And then naturally the baked beans are thrown in there and that’s pretty much an Acadian dinner.

-Sources: More of Michael Corbin’s Story Bank session is available at http://storybankmaine.org/2009/03/05/acadian-chef-michael-corbin/; For more on Acadian cuisine, check out Cormier-Boudreau, Marielle & Melvin Gallant.
+Sources: Read and hear more of Michael Corbin’s Story Bank session.
+For more on Acadian cuisine, check out Cormier-Boudreau, Marielle & Melvin Gallant.
 A Taste of Acadie.
 Fredericton, NB: Goose Lane Editions, 1991.